ALee1303/SpookyGameJam/MyContribution.md

   For TitleUI, no control was needed since everything was animated by our designer and all we needed was an input to transition into the playable scene.
 Since our designer was responsible for the input and he chose not to create any Input Handling classes, I used the TitleUI as a simple hack to process the input from the player.

   BoardUI needed to display the logic handled in ScoreManager as well as GameManager.
-To handle changes in both classes, the BoardUI has a set of function which is called by the GameManager class when specific update from ScoreManager is being handled, as well as one fuction subscribed to the event of the GameManager.
+To handle changes in both classes, the BoardUI has a set of function, which is called by the GameManager class when specific update from ScoreManager is being handled, as well as one fuction subscribed to the event of the GameManager.

   ```C#
   public void UpdateScoreText(int newScore)